SitecorePowerShell/Book/authoring-reports.md

 #### Static Reports

-Some other reports used for auditing are included in the **Content Reports** module.
+The **Content Reports** module includes other reports used for auditing.
 Below are some examples on how to create your own.

 **Examples:**
  * [Images with an empty alt field][1]